AriJayaT/todo-app/README.md

 # Todo-list Application

-A full-stack Todo-list application built with React (Vite), Node.js (Express), MongoDB, and Sequelize ORM.
+A full-stack Todo-list application built with React (Vite), Node.js (Express), and MongoDB Atlas.
 The application features user authentication, session management, and comprehensive API documentation with Swagger.

 ## Features